Im-Rises/Chip8topia/README.md

 - [x] Check emscripten canvas resize
 - [x] Adapt view to still be in 16:9 ratio
 - [x] Correct icon in desktop
-- [ ] Add modern SCHIP1.1 and test it with the quirks test and scroll test roms
+- [x] Add modern SCHIP1.1 and test it with the quirks test and scroll test roms
+- [x] For the std::vector use ref or move...
+For the rom loading

 - [ ] Add Xo-Chip emulation
-- [ ] Add audio for chip8 and SCHIP series
+- [ ] Add audio
-- [ ] Reorder code between events and direct call to emulator
 - [ ] Add save states ? (if yes create a window with an image preview of the save state) ajouter dans la section File de main bar
-- [ ] For the std::vector use ref or move...
-For the rom loading
+- [ ] Do a general optimization of the code

+Minor:

 - [ ] if none of the roms are loaded, we should display a background with written Chip8 and Im-Rises
+- [ ] Reorder code between events and direct call to emulator